pforhan/farm/README.md

 # Farm: Digital Asset Manager

+NOTE: EVERYTHING BELOW AND EVERY FILE IN THIS PROJECT IS AI-GENERATED AND NOT CONFIRMED YET.
+USE AT YOUR OWN RISK.

 ## Files, Assets, Resources, Metadata

-Farm is a simple, open-source web application for tracking and managing your digital game assets.
-It allows you to organize assets by store, author, license, tags, and projects, and provides a way to upload files (including zip archives), preview graphics, and play audio.
+Farm is a simple, open-source web application for tracking and managing your digital  assets.
+It allows you to organize assets by store (source), author, license, tags, and projects, and provides a way to upload files (including zip archives), preview graphics, and play audio.

 ## Features